Power Surge: How High-Performance Design Can Ease Affordability

 As for the Populus, its sustainability component may not meet the standards of purists, but its carbon-mitigation program is fairly extensive.
 “The Populus’s approach started at construction, with a concrete mix said to emit 30 percent less carbon dioxide than regular concrete,” notes the Times.
 “Repurposed elements are heavily relied on, including wood from an already felled cottonwood tree for the reception desk; beetle-kill pine for some walls and bed headboards; and snow fencing from Wyoming as decorative ceiling beams.
 The 365 glass-fiber-reinforced concrete panels on the hotel’s exterior, inspired by the bark of aspen trees, help keep the building cool in summer and warm in winter.
 The hotel did not build a parking garage — instead, it uses existing lots in the area for valet parking and encourages public transit for guests.”

 Its biggest drawback is its lack of renewable energy.
 One of the biggest challenges for hotels is allotting valuable space to sustainable measures.
 In the battle between commerce and commitment, the winner is nearly always predetermined.
-It would be an economic risk for new hotels to bypass profitable roof decks in favor of photovoltaic arrays, an equation that automatically means shifting carbon reduction to patchwork strategies such as those used by the Populus.
+It would be an economic risk for new hotels to bypass profitable roof decks in favor of photovoltaic arrays (which, it should be noted, also produce carbon through their manufacture).
+That financial equation automatically means shifting carbon reduction to patchwork strategies such as those used by the Populus.

 In the end, the Populus is a distinguished building imbued with good intentions and, at the very least, rises above inaction.
 Trying to decrease carbon emissions should be the goal of all architects, since eliminating them entirely is more fantasy than reality; pretending otherwise only leads to marketing overreach and its accompanying buzzwords.